JeremiahGiordani/Metadata-Generator/README.md

 This project helps you generate a title, description, and 50 keywords for your stock video files.
 The system automatically analyzes your uploaded videos to provide the best metadata for describing your videos on stock footage platforms.

-You can run it by following the directions below, or going to the publically available <a href='https://colab.research.google.com/drive/1SOC2HraepTh0ifOzvhZseWnx72U22qB0?usp=sharing'>Google Colab notebook<a>
+You can run it by following the directions below, or going to the publically available <a href='https://colab.research.google.com/drive/1SOC2HraepTh0ifOzvhZseWnx72U22qB0?usp=sharing'>Google Colab notebook</a>

 ## Features
 - Automatically generates video titles, descriptions, and keywords using OpenAI's GPT API.